Supreme Court seems ready to reject student loan forgiveness

 “It just seems kind of messed up that college is the expectation, higher education is the expectation, but then at the same time, people’s lives are being ruined,” said Smith, 22, who lives in Atlanta.

-The arguments could be listened to live on the AP youtube channel or on the court’s website.
+The arguments are available on the AP YouTube channel or on the court’s website.

 A decision is expected by late June.